Having trouble connecting to your device? Check out this Knowledge Base article for answers to some of the most frequent issues.

 Is the DNS server returning the right IP address?

 If your hostname is showing the correct IP address, but you cannot connect to your device, the next step is to make sure that the hostname is resolving properly.
 The easiest way to test this is to run an NSLOOKUP command from a Terminal window.
 Open a command line window (Terminal on Linux, Command Prompt on Windows) and type the following: nslookup yourhost.yourdomain.com.
-Make sure to remove the quotations from the NSLOOKUP.

 In response, you should see a message that looks similar to this: